ControlHair: Synergizing Physics Simulator and Video Diffusion for Controllable Dynamic Hair Rendering: Introduction

+\proj uses a physics simulator to convert physical parameters into per-frame geometry, which then conditions the diffusion model.
+This design makes \proj agnostic to the specific physics input and reduces annotation cost, since training only requires per-frame geometry rather than hard-to-infer physical parameters. \proj consists of three key components:

-\paragraph{Simulator-based Physics Encoding.} Physics conditions for hair rendering span a wide range of intrinsic parameters and external forces, often specific to the scene, task, or physics model.
+\textbf{Simulator-based Physics Encoding.} Physics conditions for hair rendering span a wide range of intrinsic parameters and external forces, often specific to the scene, task, or physics model.
 A straightforward approach is to directly feed these parameters into a diffusion model.
 However, this introduces two key challenges.
 First, there may be tens of parameters, making it difficult for the diffusion model to learn the effects of different physics factors.
-Second, any change in input physics due to different modeling requires redesigning the diffusion model, recollecting training data, and retraining the model, which limits flexibility and generality.
+Second, any change in input physics requires redesigning the diffusion model, recollecting training data, and retraining the model, which limits flexibility and generality.

 \proj addresses above issues by cascading a physics simulator before the diffusion model.
 We first estimate a 3D hair model from the input image.
 The simulator then takes physics parameters as input and use them to generate per-frame hair geometry (\Sect{sec:method:sim}).
 This simulation+diffusion hybrid approach has two advantages.
 First, it offloads dynamics generation to the simulator, relaxing the burden of physics reasoning in the diffusion model.
 Second, we unify the diffusion model input as per-frame geometry.
 This decouples the diffusion model from specific physics settings: whenever the physics conditions change, we only need to swap the simulator, without redesigning downstream modules.
-Overall, our design enhances diffusion models with a physics simulator and supports diverse physics conditions.